The Herb Geller Discography

 Geller was born in Los Angeles on November 2, 1928 and while still in his teens, was playing professionally.
 He paid his dues touring and recording with big bands including Jerry Wald, Claude Thornhill and Earle Spencer.
 After returning to LA in 1952, he quickly became a part of that milieu recording with Shorty Rogers, Chet Baker, Maynard Ferguson and many others.
 In 1962 he relocated to Europe, ultimately settling in Hamburg, Germany where, for 28 years, he was on the staff of the Norddeutschen Rundfunk (NDR).

 Over the years, Geller has recorded and appeared widely in the USA and Europe and although his style has certainly evolved, it retains the beautiful tone and emotional impact that I originally had found so appealing.
-Some of his finest work can be found on sessions for the Enja, Fresh Sound and Hep labels recorded between the late 1980s and the present.
-Now in his ninth decade, he continues to perform regularly, mostly in Europe.
+Some of his finest work can be found on sessions for the Enja, Fresh Sound and Hep labels recorded between 1986 and 2007.

 Geller’s improvisational style emphasizes musicality, taste and lyricism undoubtedly derived from one of his main influences, the legendary Benny Carter.
 His solos, like those of many of the greatest jazz players, are constructed compositionally, relying on form rather than patterns.
 In addition to the alto saxophone, he also has mastered the difficult soprano sax as well as flutes and other woodwinds.
 A prolific composer, he has contributed a number of appealing pieces, one of my favorites being the haunting bossa nova “Landscape.”

 The recorded history of Herb Geller is extensive involving some of the finest musicians in Europe and America and a variety of genres.
-In order to bring some order to this complex project, I have chosen to divide the discography into three sections starting with his sessions as leader, co-leader and guest artist.
-Parts two and three address the sessions as sideman in the USA and Europe, respectively.
-During his nearly three decades at NDR, he recorded frequently with the NDR Big Band (originally the NDR Studio Band) and many of these sessions can be found in part 3 of the discography.
-I fear, however, that I have only scratched the surface of the his NDR legacy.
-If anyone can supply details on NDR concerts not found in the discography, with Geller as sideman or featured artist, I would very much appreciate hearing from you.
+In order to bring some order to this complex project, I have chosen to divide the discography into two sections, Part 1, 1949-1961 and Part 2, 1962-2013.
+During his nearly three decades at NDR, he recorded frequently with the NDR Bigband (originally the NDR Studioband) and many of these sessions can be found in part 2 of the discography.
+Unfortunately, despite having access to the NDR archives, I am able to include only a portion of his enormous NDR legacy because vital data was not retained by the radio network.

 One final caveat involves sessions outside of the jazz genre.